survivejs/react-book/README.md

 > **IMPORTANT!** If you want to support the development of this book, you can [purchase a copy at Leanpub](https://leanpub.com/survivejs-react).
 There's also [a paperback available through Amazon](http://www.amazon.com/SurviveJS-Webpack-React-apprentice-master/dp/152391050X/) (older book covering both Webpack and React).

 This book shows you how to build a little Kanban application using React.
 During the process you will learn the basics and will be able to take the skills to your own projects.
+You can [read the book online](http://survivejs.com/react/introduction/).

 ## How to Use This Repository?